shchung1234/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge

 ## Note
 Thanks to Kallaway, I've decided to join 100DaysOfCode Challenge.
-Please keep in mind that this project was not started by myself, but just a way to join thousands of other coders to see how far I could get with coding at least 1 hour per day for next 100 days.
+Please keep in mind that this project was not started by me, but just a way to join thousands of other coders to see how far I could get with coding at least 1 hour per day for next 100 days.
 Rules, translation, and instructions are shown below.

 ## Contents